 (13) Other Risks Inherent and Related to Overall Marubeni Operations

-Negligence on the part of employees charged with executing business operations and malfunctions pertaining to computer systems supporting business activities are among other risks, the materialization of which could adversely affect the Group's business results and financial condition.
+Negligence on the part of employees charged with executing business operations and malfunctions pertaining to information leakages from computer systems supporting business activities are among other risks, the materialization of which could adversely affect the Group’s business results and financial condition.